-Your journey will take you to quaint lesser-known towns, Sheep Hills, Brim, Sea Lake, Albacutya and Patchewollock, to name a few.
-Be sure to detour off the art trail and take in the natural wonders of the area, including Victoria's largest salt lake, Lake Tyrrell and Lake Albacutya, where you can camp, frolic among wildflowers and star gaze.
+Your journey will take you to quaint lesser-known towns, including Sheep Hills, Brim, Sea Lake, Albacutya and Patchewollock to name a few.
+Be sure to detour off the art trail and take in the natural wonders of the area, including Victoria's largest salt lake, Lake Tyrrell, and Lake Albacutya, where you can camp, frolic among wildflowers and star gaze.

 The Great Alpine Road

 Download your favourite Spotify playlists, load up on petrol and traverse 339 kilometres of mountain ranges, rich forests and shimmering waterways from Wangaratta through the Ovens Valley to Harrietville, over Mount Hotham and down to the Gippsland lakes for a fix of coastal village charm.

 The Great Alpine Road is accessible year-round and is well-suited to campervans as it's fully-sealed.
 The best part of this trip is there's plenty of free activities to enjoy along the way.
 Think hiking, cycling and days spent by the water.
 Keep the challenges coming with a rock climbing or abseiling adventure or embark on the ride of your life in a hang glider over the mountain tops.

 After something more relaxed?
 Stop in the pretty waterfront village, Metung, in the Gippsland Lakes area and discover the region's best fishing and sailing spots.